sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 python3 src/dataAcquisition/scrape-covid-github.py --env .env --start 2020-03-22 --end 2021-01-01
 ```

-Note: Class is set to 4 (covid-19), only LANGUAGES = ['en', 'fr', 'es', 'de', 'it'] are kept.
+Note: Only LANGUAGES = ['en', 'fr', 'es', 'de', 'it'] are kept.
 You can change the languages in the code.

 ## Hydrate Tweets